broadinstitute/taiga/README.md

         `yarn install`
         `cd frontend/ && yarn install && cd ..`

-4. (Hopefully temporary) Replace, in frontend/node_modules/@types/react-dropzone/index.d.ts the `export default Dropzone` by `export = Dropzone`
-5. Configure the application as you need (AWS credentials, hostname/port and so on), in settings.cfg:
+4. Configure the application as you need (AWS credentials, hostname/port and so on), in settings.cfg:

         `cp settings.cfg.sample settings.cfg && vim settings.cfg`

-6. Create the database to have some data to work with:
+5. Create the database to have some data to work with:

-        `python taiga2/create_test_db_sqlalchemy.py`
+        `python taiga2/create_test_db_sqlalchemy.py settings.cfg`

 6. Open 4 terminal windows to launch Webpack, Taiga 2, Celery and Redis processes:

     a.
 In the root folder:

-        `webpack --progress --colors --watch`
+        `npm start` or `webpack --progress --colors --watch`

     b.
 In your redis folder, with your redis configuration file redis.conf: